 Cultural programs and adult activities

 An active adult activities committee plans panel discussions, films, and guest speakers on a variety of subjects.
 They range from contemporary social/political/environmental issues to parenting tips.
-Our adult education program includes a stimulating lecture/discussion/seminar series co-sponsored by the Arbeter Ring/Workmen’s Circle.
-Topics have included Jewish history from ancient times through the U.S. experience, holidays, Yiddish literature and culture, roots and ideas of Secular Jewishness.
-Please check our calendar for details.
+Our adult education program includes stimulating lecture and discussion series, with topics that have included Jewish history from ancient times through the U.S. experience, holidays, Yiddish literature and culture, roots and ideas of Secular Jewishness.

 As part of our progressive tradition, Sholem encourages social action by its members and by its bar/bas mitsve students.
 The actions have recently addressed immigration and police brutality issues.